ncatlab/nlab-content/pages/2/2/2/4/4222/content.md

 which may be regarded as a _cofibrant replacement_ of $X$, a simplicial $M$-algebra which as a simplicial object is homotopy-equivalent to the constant simplicial object at $X$.
 (More should be added here.)
 See also [[bar construction]].

-Rather more generally, if in addition $(Y, \beta: $ is a right $M$-module, we may denote the coequalizer of the pair
+Rather more generally, if in addition $(Y, \beta: Y M \to Y$ is a right $M$-module, we may denote the coequalizer of the pair

 $$Y M X \stackrel{\overset{\beta X}{\to}}{\underset{Y \alpha}{\to}} Y X$$